datagovuk/guidance/harvesting.md

 There is more about the WAF specification in the [Discovery Metadata Service Collection Information Specification (PDF)](http://data.gov.uk/library/discovery-metadata-service-collection-interface-specification)

+data.gov.uk requires the metadata is in GEMINI/ISO19139 format.
+For more information, see [GEMINI and ISO 19139 metadata](gemini_iso.html).

 ### Single File (GEMINI)

-If you only have one dataset record to publish, or just want to test a record without putting it in a CSW or WAF, you can point the harvester directly at the URL that returns the GEMINI2 record (XML file).
+If you only have one dataset record to publish, or just want to test a record without putting it in a CSW or WAF, you can point the harvester directly at the URL that returns the GEMINI/ISO19139 record (XML file).

+data.gov.uk requires the metadata is in GEMINI/ISO19139 format.
+For more information, see [GEMINI and ISO 19139 metadata](gemini_iso.html).

 # How to Harvest